last release: April 2017

-- Rice: The dry season rice is currently ongoing in the majority of AMIS countries in Asia, with the exception of Indonesia where the wet season crop is in progress.
-Crop conditions in this region have generally improved relative to last month and are favourable across the region, and planted area is up for dry season crops across the region due to sufficient rainfall and irrigation water early in the season.
+- Rice – The secondary rice season is currently ongoing in the majority of AMIS countries in Asia with the exception of Indonesia, where the wet season crop is being harvested.
+Crop conditions in Asia are generally favourable across the region, and planted area is up for dry season crops across the region due to sufficient rainfall and irrigation water early in the season.

 - Soybeans - In the southern hemisphere, harvesting has begun and conditions in Brazil have been upgraded to exceptional with increased production prospects.
 In Argentina, conditions continue to be favourable heading into harvesting.